NetCDF output

 output = NetCDFOutput(spectral_grid, ShallowWater, output_dt=Hour(1))

-model = ShallowWaterModel(; spectral_grid, time_stepping, output)
+model = ShallowWaterModel(spectral_grid; time_stepping, output)

 simulation = initialize!(model)